dswenn/dswenn.github.io/library.md

 48. Creative Confidence by Tom & David Kelley
 49. Thinking in Systems: A Primer by Donella H. Meadows
 50. Deep Nutrition by Catherine Shanahan M.D.
+51. Designing Regenerative Cultures by Daniel Wahl

 ## Currently Reading
-51. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
+52. Growing Wings On the Way by Rosalind Armson

 ## Reading List
-47. Prophet by Kahlil Gibran (30%)
+47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
-48. Long Walk to Freedom by Nelson Mandela
+49. Long Walk to Freedom by Nelson Mandela
-49. Designing Regenerative Cultures by Daniel Wahl
 50. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
 51. Theory U: Leading from the Future as It Emerges by Otto Scharmer
-52. Growing Wings On the Way by Rosalind Armson
+52. Prophet by Kahlil Gibran (30%)
 53. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane
 54. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown